 Yen Jay Tran

-You may also download a copy of the 2014 program for the Jin-Joslin-Joukowsky Awards Ceremony (see related files at the bottom of this page).
+You may also download a copy of the 2014 program for the Jin-Joslin-Joukowsky Awards Ceremony.

 Amelia Carmen Friedman is from Arlington, Virginia and will be receiving an A.B. in Portuguese and Brazilian Studies.
 While at Brown, Amelia has volunteered as an English teacher with Olneyville ESOL, as an advocate helping families at the Hasbro Children’s Hospital, and coordinated Winter Breaks Projects.
 She received a C.V.
 Starr Fellowship, mentored for the Social Innovation Fellowship, was a Teaching Assistant for Leading Social Ventures, and a member of $ocial Classmates.
 As a three year member of the Peer Community Standards Board, Amelia advanced the ideals of community even when they were being challenged.
 Her most lasting impact on Brown is the creation of the Brown Student Learning Exchange (BSLE), bringing instruction in 16 new languages and introducing more than 200 of her peers to cultures outside their own.
 Amelia has presented on BSLE at the Consortium for Language Teaching and Learning national conference.
 Throughout she has maintained high academic standards, being named to Phi Beta Kappa in her junior year.
-Upon graduation, Amelia will be working at Brown full-time to continue her work with the BSLE.
+Amelia will be working full-time for the Student Language Exchange upon graduation.

 Saudi Garcia is from Moca, Dominican Republic and Flushing, New York and will be receiving an A.B. in Anthropology.
 Saudi immigrated to the United States in 2003, attending public schools in New York City.
 At Brown, Saudi has volunteered with the Rhode Island Coalition for the Homeless and collaborated on legislative and advocacy projects to safeguard affordable housing funding.
 She has been a Minority Peer Counselor, a Residential Counselor and a Community Counselor.
 Saudi helped found Dominican Students at Brown and helped plan the 6th National Dominican Student Conference.
 She has worked collaboratively with peers and the administration on issues of domestic violence and sexual assault and participated in advocacy efforts leading to the Brown's decision to elevate the Women's Rugby Football Club to full varsity status.
 Saudi was a Mellon Mays Undergraduate Research Fellow and a fellow at the Cogut Center for the Humanities.
 Upon graduation, Saudi will continue her commitment to service through City Year in the South Bronx.
 In the future, she hopes to attend graduate school and to dedicate her energies to helping students from nontraditional backgrounds succeed in college.